 Chair of the Interac Corp.
 Board of Directors | Independent Director

-Paul retired from managing financial services business’s in 2012 after a 40-year career with stops at TD Bank, Continental Bank, American Express, Canadian Imperial Bank of Commerce and Visa Inc. Paul is proud of his reputation as an innovative business builder who loves working with people.
 Several business units he managed became and remain category leaders in their segments.
-While his experience spanned a wide range of leadership roles in personal and commercial financial product categories his true love and passion has always been payments.
-He is proud of having a direct role introducing and commercializing ATM’s, Credit Cards, Debit Cards, Co Branded Cards, Corporate Cards, Chip Cards, Gift Cards and several new online payment authentication services.
+While his experience spanned a wide range of leadership roles in personal and commercial financial product categories, his true love and passion has always resided in payment related disciplines.
+He is proud in having a direct role introducing and commercializing ATM’s, Credit Cards, Debit Cards, Co Branded Cards, Corporate Cards, Chip Cards, and several online payment authentication services.